funfair-tech/fun-wallet-docs/docs/guide/web-sdk/authentication.md

 ## Tolerate Refresh

 As the server never sees the private key and all the decryption of it happens on the client side, once you refresh your tab, your private key is no longer in memory, as we got back to it using data the user entered which again is not on the server like password.
 We have handled a way to restore authentication on a refresh.
+See this as a loading state on refresh.
 You will need to make sure you handle the event listener [restoreAuthenticationCompleted](/guide/web-sdk/sdk-event-listeners.html#restoreauthenticationcompleted), which is documented in the [SDK listeners](./sdk-event-listeners.md) documentation.
+This is all shown in the test app and code samples within react, angular and vue.

 Read more about how it works [here](/guide/how-does-it-work/re-authentication.html#double-encrypted-localstorage-setup).